 Life is full of surprises and most people don’t have a ton of cash lying around for when unexpected expenses occur.
 Creating an emergency fund makes it easier to stick to your budget and reach your financial goals, even with surprise costs.
 Over time, you can plan towards building a more robust emergency fund with three to six months’ worth of expenses saved.

 Saving goes a long way, especially for your retirement.
 The earlier you put money in an account, the more you can maximize the compound interest.
 One of the easiest ways to start saving is if your employer offers you a 401(k) plan.
 If a 401(k) isn’t available through your job, consider starting an IRA instead.

 A Roth IRA is a great way to save for retirement and growing your account tax-free.

 Leverage Coupons and Promo Deals

 Most people fail to make the most of the resources available around them.
-One way is to take advantage of coupons and internet promotional codes as often as possible.
+One way is to take advantage of coupons an discounts as often as possible.